We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Mild acne can usually be treated with the help of over-the-counter products.

 If it doesn’t improve, you may consider making an appointment with a board certified dermatologist.
+If you don’t already have a dermatologist, our Healthline FindCare tool can help you connect to physicians in your area.

 This is also the case for acne that’s classed as moderate or severe, such as cystic acne, or acne that’s scarring your skin.
 These types require prescription medication.